languagetool-org/languagetool/languagetool-language-modules/en/src/main/resources/org/languagetool/resource/en/agid-readme.txt

   except in certain set phrases.

-I considered making "persons" a variant (level 1), but I decided against it as "persons" is for the most part perfectly acceptable and probably considered the proper plural to use by some.
+I considered making "persons" a variant (level 1), but I decided against it as "persons" is, for the most part, perfectly acceptable and probably considered the proper plural to use by some.

 I also considered the -people ending the primary form for all words